 Your treatment will be divided into three phases, or ‘blocks’.
 This section gives an overview of the different phases of treatment.

-Philadelphia positive ALL
+Remission induction for Philadelphia positive ALL

 Testing for remission

 When your initial chemotherapy is finished, doctors will look at samples of your blood and bone marrow under a microscope.
 If they can’t see any leukaemia cells, this means you’re in remission (CR).